Scorecard 2.0 FAQs

 I have certain scores that apply to some customers but not others.

 You can configure multiple scorecards for different types of customers (by lifecycle stage, segment, industry, etc.).
 First, segment your customers based on the types of scores that you need.
 Then, design an optimal scorecard for each segment.
-For more information on how to do this, refer to Configure Scorecards (2.0).
+For more information on how to do this, refer the Create Scorecards article.

-Scorecards 2.0 is a new version of scorecards, built on top of Gainsight's tech stack (MDA).
+Scorecards are built on top of Gainsight's tech stack (MDA).
 It is built with Gainsight standard Company and Relationship objects.
-Using Scorecards 2.0, you can create Account and Relationship scorecards at one place.
-Following are some benefits of Account and Relationship Scorecards created in 2.0.
+Using Scorecards, you can create Company and Relationship scorecards at one place.
+Following are some benefits of Company and Relationship Scorecards.

 |Tech Stack||Relational Data Store (Postgres)||Relational Data Store (Postgres)|